JonathanDoanePhD/SQL_Assessment/README.md

 # SQL_Assessment

-Perform queries to address open-ended questions.
+Perform SQL queries to answer open-ended questions in the healthcare field.